sureshpatel66/sureshpatel66/README.md

 - 👋 Hi, I’m @sureshpatel, PhD in biochemistry associated with gene interactions and cell signaling.
 - 👀 I’m interested in research in cell signaling, molecular biology (DNA, RNA and Protein) and bioinformatics
 - 🌱 I’m currently learning python, mechine learning and AI
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on innovative michine learning and AI tools in biological sciences...
 - 📫 How to reach me ..www.linkedin.com/in/sureshkondeti

 <!---